Is your staffing agency on track to achieve your revenue and growth goals for 2021? How about 2022? Are your recruiters?

 Tip 5: Increase Placements Using Job Aggregators:

-Posting job adverts to your company website (routinely) or a job aggregator / a job portal is sure to increase visibility, drive applications, maintain quality, reduce time to shortlist, interviews, and make placements faster.
+Posting job adverts to your company website (routinely) or a job aggregator / job portal is sure to increase visibility, drive applications, maintain quality, reduce time to shortlist, interviews, and make placements faster.
 All driving revenue.
 Quite often, staffing agencies struggle to get their job adverts visible and online, targeting the right audiences effectively or converting the right candidate profiles for their roles.
 Keeping your job adverts fresh, taking into account Diversity and Inclusion, with technology such as Get Optimal, makes it easier for recruiters to get the applications they want, not too many applications they don’t want.

 Sharing your jobs on your social channels and syndicating them on wide-reaching job aggregators such as Google for Jobs, Indeed, Adzuna, Talent or Neuvoo is commonplace now.
 All your vacancies should be distributed on these channels.
 If you have a particular requirement, you can easily boost these to drive applications for specific roles, in specific locations and specific job titles.
 This activity helps you launch into new markets, locations, and sectors and build your reputation along with your revenues.
 All Staffing Future staffing websites run Future Portal to help you automate this process and increase your job visibility.